Ahmad Adaya: Early life

-Adaya was born in Bantva Kathiawar, in the Gujarat state of India.
+Adaya was born in Bantva Kathiawar, in the Gujarat state of India to a Memon family.
 At a young age, he worked with his father and uncle in the salt distribution business.
 He married Amina Dada in 1946 and the couple had a daughter.
 In 1947, when India was partitioned, Adaya migrated to Pakistan.
 He received a Bachelor of Arts degree in economics from University of Karachi in 1950.
 Later, he began a textile business as a distributor of yarns made in Japan and Europe.

 Adaya went to Southern California to visit his family in the mid-1970s.
 Here, he had a heart attack and made the decision to stay in the United States.
 From then on, he and his wife spent part of each year in Santa Monica until immigrating to the United States in 1976.
 His six grown children (five daughters and a son) also settled in Santa Monica.